Nhaaa4/Operating-System-Project/README.md

    ./main.sh
    ```

-**Note**: If you can not run this project on windows, you should install some packages.
-Follow below:
+**Note**: If you can not run this project on windows, you should install some packages that run in WSL.
+Follow the instruction below:
 ```sh
 sudo apt update
 sudo apt install dos2unix